JerichoJones/Old-STAK-Support-Guide/README.md

  - Add **all** commands you used and the **full** compile output here

  - Run `cmake -LA .` in the build folder and add the output here

  1. Describe the issue clearly:

 	a.
 A short synopsis of what is happening.

+	b.
+What you expect should be happening.

+	c.
+Exact error message(s), if any.

+	d.
+Include screenshots and/or logs of the issue.

+	e.
+If useful, edit the screenshot with circles or arrows to highlight the error.

+ 2. Describe what steps you have performed in an attempt to resolve the issue.

+---
+# Other Issue with STAK
+- Which OS do you use?

+- Type of the CPU.
+Running stock clocks/voltages?
+If not, provide settings.

+- Type of the GPU (if you try to miner with the GPU).
+Running stock clocks/voltages?
+If not, provide settings.

+- Amount of RAM memory.
+Running stock clocks/voltages?
+If not, provide settings.

+ 1. Describe the issue clearly:

+	a.
+A short synopsis of what is happening.